Lombiq/NodeJs-Extensions/Readme.md

 [![Lombiq.NodeJs.Extensions NuGet](https://img.shields.io/nuget/v/Lombiq.NodeJs.Extensions?label=Lombiq.NodeJs.Extensions)](https://www.nuget.org/packages/Lombiq.NodeJs.Extensions/)

 > [!WARNING]
 > The current latest version of `Lombiq.NodeJs.Extensions` is deprecated.
 It will keep working for the foreseeable future, but won't receive any updates besides security fixes.
+On why we moved away from Node.js-using builds and how, see [our "Step away from that Node.js" blog post](https://orcharddojo.net/blog/step-away-from-that-node-js).

 ## About